Lorne C. Scharnberg Business Center

-God is doing amazing things in the School of Business Administration, increasing us both numerically and in technical capability.
+God is doing amazing things in the Plaster School of Business, increasing us both numerically and in technical capability.
 This growth will continue to flourish in a building that can be designed to optimize student performance going forward.

-Dr. Jeff Haymond, Dean of the school of business Administration
+Dr. Jeff Haymond, Dean of the Robert W. Plaster School of Business